-The Company has incurred net cash losses during the financial year ended March 31, 2024 and in the immediately preceding financial year.
+The Company has incurred net cash losses during the financial year ended March 31, 2025 and in the immediately preceding financial year.
 The current liabilities of the Company exceed current assets in current financial year as at the balance sheet date.

 The Company's business consists of integrated electronic security solutions to private and government sectors.
 This business is operated and contracts executed in close co-operation with, and support from, its holding company, SIS Limited.
-The company has strong order book in pipeline to be executed over the next 12 months.
+The company has strong order in pipeline to be executed over the next 12 months.
 It also continues to enjoy strong and continued financial and operational support of its holding company in the form of contract support, financing support, guarantees for financing support and, coupled with the strong order pipeline, is confident of meetings its obligations over the next twelve months and, therefore, the financial statements have been prepared on a going concern basis.

 For A. Mitra & Associates Chartered Accountants (Firm's Registration.
-No. 005268/C) For and on behalf of the Board of Directors
+No. 005268/C)

-CA Sarvesh Kumar Suman (Partner) Membership No. 511886
+CA Sarvesh Kumar Suman (Partner) Membership No. 511886 Brajesh Kumar Director (DIN: 07833562) Dhiraj SinghDirector (DIN: 00066899)